gminator/poker/README.md

 Scenario: Failed Invalid Suit
 Given I have Card(suit="B",...)
 And I call the validate method
-Then I should recieve InvalidSuitException
+Then I should receive InvalidSuitException

 Scenario: Failed Number Too Low
 Given I have Card(number=0,...)
 And I call the validate method
-Then I should recieve InvalidNumberException
+Then I should receive InvalidNumberException

 Scenario: Failed Number Too High
 Given I have Card(number=20,...)
 And I call the validate method
-Then I should recieve InvalidNumberException
+Then I should receive InvalidNumberException
 ```
 ### Card::parse(string card)